Quad14/3DLed/README.md

 Tutorial:
 In this example I used and arduino nano with a individually addressable led strip attached, strawberry perl, and Simplify 3D.
 1. Cut the strip to the length that you would prefer and count the number of leds on that strip.
+2. Upload the arduino code to the nano.
+Make changes to the code as you see fit such as pinout and color.